|

 About us

-At the Whale Habitat, Ecology, and Telemetry Laboratory (WHET Lab) we work on the development, advancement, and application of electronic tag technologies for studying whales.
-We use telemetry and bio-logging as tools to improve our understanding of foraging ecology, migration and movement patterns, species-habitat associations, population dynamics, and ecosystem and trophic interactions.
+The Whale Habitat, Ecology, and Telemetry (WHET) Laboratory was led by Daniel Palacios.
+The lab focused on the development, advancement, and application of electronic tag technologies for studying whales.
+The WHET Lab used telemetry and bio-logging as tools to improve our understanding of foraging ecology, migration and movement patterns, species–habitat associations, population dynamics, and ecosystem and trophic interactions.

 Vision